 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can find turquoise, geodes, gold, quartz, obsidian, agates, various fossils, opals, calcite crystals, tourmaline, jasper, jade, silver, barite crystals, and many other things.
-Some of the best rockhounding locations in South Dakota are Custer County and the Black Hills regions, among several other places.
+Some of the best rockhounding locations in South Dakota are Custer County and the Black Hills regions, among several different places.

 In South Dakota, you can find beautiful rose quartz specimens or the famous Fairfield agate if you know where to look for them.
 Let’s see exactly where you can go rockhounding in South Dakota and what you may find.